IKMLab/MUDI/README.md

   * In our experiments, we use the 'original' version of the ConvAI2 dataset.
 But you can also use the 'revised' versions of the ConvAI2 dataset.

-  * We provide the coherence annotated ConvAI2 dataset in the `dataset/ConvAI2/llama3/` and  `dataset/ConvAI2/mixtral/` directories.
+  * We provide the coherence annotated ConvAI2 dataset in the `dataset/ConvAI2/llama3/` and  `dataset/ConvAI2/mixtral/` directories. ([Google Drive](https://drive.google.com/drive/folders/1gb6EACub9UJIX00OU_zRqhkdUre6gBIu?usp=drive_link))

 The `dataset` folder should be organized as follows: